gaetanlhf/SaSHa/README.md

 - `ssh_binary`: Default SSH binary to use for all servers (optional)
 - `auth`: Default authentication configuration for remote imports (optional)
 - `no_cache`: Disable caching for all remote imports (optional)
-- `cache_schedule`: Cron expression for cache update schedule (optional, no automatic refresh if not specified)

 #### Cache Schedule Configuration